Canadian Solar Inc. (NASDAQ:CSIQ) Shares Sold by Acadian Asset Management LLC

-Acadian Asset Management LLC lessened its position in Canadian Solar Inc. (NASDAQ:CSIQ) by 56.7% in the 3rd quarter, according to its most recent filing with the SEC.
+Acadian Asset Management LLC decreased its stake in Canadian Solar Inc. (NASDAQ:CSIQ) by 56.7% in the 3rd quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
 The firm owned 140,347 shares of the solar energy provider’s stock after selling 184,031 shares during the period.
-Acadian Asset Management LLC owned approximately 0.24% of Canadian Solar worth $4,925,000 at the end of the most recent reporting period.
+Acadian Asset Management LLC owned approximately 0.24% of Canadian Solar worth $4,925,000 as of its most recent SEC filing.

-Other hedge funds have also recently added to or reduced their stakes in the company.
-DekaBank Deutsche Girozentrale lifted its stake in shares of Canadian Solar by 20.0% in the 3rd quarter.
-DekaBank Deutsche Girozentrale now owns 132,000 shares of the solar energy provider’s stock worth $4,505,000 after acquiring an additional 22,000 shares during the period.
+Other hedge funds and other institutional investors also recently made changes to their positions in the company.
+DekaBank Deutsche Girozentrale lifted its stake in shares of Canadian Solar by 20.0% in the third quarter.
+DekaBank Deutsche Girozentrale now owns 132,000 shares of the solar energy provider’s stock valued at $4,505,000 after purchasing an additional 22,000 shares during the period.
 Sei Investments Co. acquired a new stake in shares of Canadian Solar in the second quarter valued at about $436,000.
 Morgan Stanley lifted its stake in shares of Canadian Solar by 16.3% in the first quarter.
 Morgan Stanley now owns 2,031,349 shares of the solar energy provider’s stock valued at $32,319,000 after purchasing an additional 284,991 shares during the period.
 Standard Life Aberdeen plc lifted its stake in shares of Canadian Solar by 1.4% in the third quarter.
 Standard Life Aberdeen plc now owns 36,968 shares of the solar energy provider’s stock valued at $1,298,000 after purchasing an additional 495 shares during the period.
 Finally, Trexquant Investment LP acquired a new stake in shares of Canadian Solar in the second quarter valued at about $334,000.
-Institutional investors own 40.17% of the company’s stock.
+Hedge funds and other institutional investors own 40.17% of the company’s stock.

 CSIQ has been the subject of several recent analyst reports.
-Roth Capital raised their price objective on shares of Canadian Solar from $32.00 to $50.00 and gave the company a “buy” rating in a research note on Friday.
-Oppenheimer raised their price objective on shares of Canadian Solar from $33.00 to $48.00 and gave the company an “outperform” rating in a research note on Friday.
-JPMorgan Chase & Co. raised their price objective on shares of Canadian Solar from $30.00 to $35.00 and gave the company a “neutral” rating in a research note on Wednesday, October 21st.
-The Goldman Sachs Group lifted their target price on shares of Canadian Solar from $42.00 to $44.00 and gave the stock a “buy” rating in a research report on Monday, November 9th.
+BidaskClub upgraded shares of Canadian Solar from a “buy” rating to a “strong-buy” rating in a research note on Wednesday, September 30th.
+Oppenheimer lifted their target price on shares of Canadian Solar from $33.00 to $48.00 and gave the stock an “outperform” rating in a research report on Friday.
+Roth Capital lifted their target price on shares of Canadian Solar from $32.00 to $50.00 and gave the stock a “buy” rating in a research report on Friday.
+JPMorgan Chase & Co. lifted their target price on shares of Canadian Solar from $30.00 to $35.00 and gave the stock a “neutral” rating in a research report on Wednesday, October 21st.
 Finally, ValuEngine upgraded shares of Canadian Solar from a “sell” rating to a “hold” rating in a research report on Thursday, October 1st.
 One equities research analyst has rated the stock with a sell rating, two have assigned a hold rating, four have given a buy rating and one has issued a strong buy rating to the company’s stock.
 The company currently has a consensus rating of “Buy” and an average target price of $37.17.

-Canadian Solar (NASDAQ:CSIQ) last announced its earnings results on Wednesday, November 18th.
-The solar energy provider reported $0.15 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of ($0.05) by $0.20.
-The company had revenue of $914.36 million during the quarter, compared to analysts’ expectations of $860.54 million.
+Canadian Solar (NASDAQ:CSIQ) last issued its quarterly earnings results on Wednesday, November 18th.
+The solar energy provider reported $0.15 EPS for the quarter, topping analysts’ consensus estimates of ($0.05) by $0.20.
+The business had revenue of $914.36 million during the quarter, compared to the consensus estimate of $860.54 million.
 Canadian Solar had a net margin of 8.04% and a return on equity of 13.22%.
-During the same quarter in the previous year, the business posted $0.96 earnings per share.
+During the same period in the previous year, the firm posted $0.96 earnings per share.
 As a group, analysts forecast that Canadian Solar Inc. will post 1.91 EPS for the current fiscal year.

 About Canadian Solar